-Madrid officials reluctantly ready city for partial lockdown
+Madrid readies for partial lockdown, files legal challenge

 “The numbers give us reason for hope,” he told a news conference.

-Under the new national order, Madrid’s regional authorities must announce before the end of Friday a set of new measures that will ban all nonessential trips in and out of the capital and nine of its suburbs, a population of around 4.8 million.

-Travelers will need to prove that they are going to or from work, to see a doctor or to conduct essential administrative or legal errands in order to leave Madrid or the town where they live.
+Madrid continued to report the highest number of new daily cases Friday, with 814 in the previous 24 hours, according to Health Ministry statistics.
+The second-highest was the Basque region, with 393.
+Nationally, Spain added 11,325 new cases, more than 3,700 of them over the previous 24 hours.

-Madrid legal chief Enrique López said authorities will comply with the order, deploying more police, even though they believe it will “create chaos.”
+Madrid legal chief Enrique López said authorities will comply with the national government’s order, deploying more police, even though they believe it will “create chaos.”
 He estimated the order will cost the Madrid economy 8 billion euros ($9.4 billion).
 He did not provide details of how the amount was calculated.

-Prime Minister Pedro Sánchez has refused to budge, saying Madrid faces “a moment of extraordinary seriousness.”
+Prime Minister Pedro Sánchez has refused to budge, saying Friday that Madrid faces “a moment of extraordinary seriousness.”

 “The situation in Madrid is critical because (the region) has 33% of (COVID-19) deaths,” he said in Brussels, where he was attending a European Union summit.